 As Putin's age advances, the issue of authoritarian succession will loom ever larger for Russia's authoritarian elites.
 Some may try to pursue a policy toward the empowerment of the judiciary as an independent enforcer of the constitution in order to pave the way for an orderly transition of power.
-The inception of the rule of law and an independent judiciary is often attributed to an intertemporal bargain: current powerholders bind their own hands through an independent court in order to guarantee that their successors are constrained as well.
-To be successful, though, these elites will need either the indifference or the tacit support of the Kremlin.
+The inception of the rule of law and an independent judiciary is often attributed to an intertemporal bargain: current powerholders bind their own hands through an independent court in order to guarantee that their successors are constrained as well.24 To be successful, though, these elites will need either the indifference or the tacit support of the Kremlin.
 The likelihood of the emancipation of the judiciary is closely linked to Putin's (and his faction's) view of the mode of regime succession.
-If Putin intends to die in office or has a credibly loyal suc-
+If Putin intends to die in office or has a credibly loyal sucfrain from ceding any discretionary power to an independent judiciary.
+In theory, if Putin decides to retire without designating a successor and wants to guarantee immunity from prosecution for himself and his faction, he may pursue judicial empowerment.
+In practice, however, such a scenario is far-fetched.
+Yeltsin's transfer of power to Putin and the former's protection from prosecution through personal, rather than institutional, guarantees is a precedent that works against the institutionalization of an independent judiciary.
+More broadly, Putin seems to favor personal, ad hoc, behind-the-scenes bargains over formal institutional solutions.
+Unlike Lee Kuan Yew, the Singaporean patriarch who directed his country's spectacular transformation in part by guaranteeing the security of property rights through an impartial judiciary, Putin has overseen several rounds of property expropriation and redistribution.

-"Rule of Law & the Prospects for Change
+Putin-Style cessor up his sleeve, the Kremlin will re-"Rule of Law & the Prospects for Change